 Introduction

-Our purpose at Macmillan Cancer Support is to do whatever it takes to support people living with cancer.
-As an organisation we strive to operate to high ethical standards, and we recognise that we have a responsibility to consider the impact of our operations on others.
+At Macmillan Cancer Support we do whatever it takes to get every person with cancer the best support today and spark a revolution in cancer care for the future.
+We strive to operate to high ethical standards, and we recognise that we have a responsibility to consider the impact of our operations on others.

-We have developed a modern slavery statement to demonstrate our commitment to ethical trading principles.
-This statement sets out the measures we have already taken - and that we are continuing to build on - to understand and minimise modern slavery risks within our business structure and supply chain.
+This statement sets out the measures we have already taken - and that we are continuing to build on - to understand and minimise modern slavery risks within our organisational structure and supply chain.

 We are committed to ensuring that modern slavery is not taking place in any part of our operations or our supply chains